mfitz/knacktorle/README.md

 ## Offline Solving
 By default, Knacktorle will grab today's Actorle puzzle from over the web and solve it.
-The solver can also be used in an offline mode where the puzzle to solve is read in from a local [`clues file`](#clues-file-format), rather than from the web.
+However, the solver can also be used in an offline mode where the puzzle to solve is read in from a local [`clues file`](#clues-file-format), rather than from the web.
 A number of such files can be found in the `clues-files` directory.